![]() |

 Texas had been warned a decade before that its electric-grid system was vulnerable to failure during cold weather.
 But this warning went unheeded.
 In fact, cold weather had caused previous system-wide rolling blackouts, most noteably in 1989 (Homeland Security 2021), long before wind energy came to Texas.
 So the potential for cold-weather impact on ERCoT was well known.

 Wind turbines and natural gas certainly can be prepared for operation in extreme cold conditions, such as the northern Great Plains.
-Wind turbines, in particular, are abundant in North Dakota, Minnesota, and Iowa, states known for bitter cold winters (see above).
+Wind turbines, in particular, are abundant in North Dakota, Minnesota, Wyoming, and Iowa, states known for bitter cold winters (see above).
 Nickel-stainless-steel alloys are used for key components along with other cold-climate options for low-temperature turbine operation.
 Typical Vestas turbine models, for instance, are rated for operation down to -30 °C (-22 °F) and for withstanding ambient temperature as low as -40 °C (-40 °F).
 See Vestas cold climate.

 Wind droughts – The term wind drought was coined in connection with a prolonged interval of low wind speed in the United States during the first three months of 2015, and this substantially reduced electric-power generation of wind farms.
 Similar calm periods on the high seas have been known to sailors for centuries.
 Nonetheless, wind droughts are another myth about the viability of wind energy.

 In general, it is well-known that average wind speed over North America is related to climatic conditions in the Pacific region.
-The 2015 episode of low wind has been attributed to the North Pacific Mode [NPM] state—and more specifically to high sea-surface temperatures (Lledó et al. 2018).
+The 2015 episode of low wind has been attributed to the North Pacific Mode state—and more specifically to high sea-surface temperatures (Lledó et al. 2018).
 A similar wind drought took place in the United Kingdom, which has most of its wind turbines deployed offshore in the North Sea.
 During summer and early autumn of 2021, the U.K. suffered a wind drought in which production of wind energy declined by nearly one-third of normal (Bloomfield 2021).

 It should be noted that power generated by a turbine is related to the cube of the wind speed, thus, small changes in average wind speed have large consequences for generating electricity (Musgrove 2010).
 Projected global warming may lead to long-term reduction in wind speed in some areas, but cause increases in other places, according to some climate models (Bloomfield 2021).
 In general, much of the western and eastern United States may experience decreased average wind speeds.
 On the other hand, the central U.S. could develop increased wind in some seasons, particularly for the southern Great Plains (Chen 2020).